Skip to main content

 The SleepMode section configures the Mini's external sleep pin behavior.

-• SleepMode: Defines the sleep mode.
-Not currently used and set to NONE.
+• SleepMode: Defines the state of the sleep mode.

 Users Configuration